brycewray/hugo-site/content/posts/2023/01/finding-fixing-smtp-oddity-my-idevices.md

 Stranger still was that I hadn't encountered this problematic behavior during my [previous return to Fastmail](/posts/2022/08/back-to-fastmail/) a few months earlier; so what had changed this time?
 The only thing that comes to mind is that, previously, I'd **manually** set up Fastmail on iOS/iPadOS, while this time I *initially* used Fastmail's recommended, **automatic** procedure for configuring iDevices through download and installation of a pre-cooked *profile*.
 It was super-easy, but I neglected to notice its fatal flaw for my purposes, spelled out clearly in the [documentation](https://www.fastmail.help/hc/en-us/articles/1500000279941-Set-up-iOS-devices-iOS-12-):

-> To [add aliases](https://www.fastmail.help/hc/en-us/articles/360058752894) that you wish to send mail from, you must [set up your Fastmail account on iOS manually](https://www.fastmail.help/hc/en-us/articles/360058752914).
+> To [add aliases](https://www.fastmail.help/hc/en-us/articles/360058752894) that you wish to send mail from, you must [set up your Fastmail account on iOS manually](https://www.fastmail.help/hc/en-us/articles/360058752914).[^year]

+[^year]: **Update, 2023-01-09**: I've learned of an additional gotcha in using a Fastmail profile; it lasts for only a year at a time and then must be re-installed, due to its use of an authentication certificate.
+H/t to [Don](https://mstdn.social/@case2tv@social.tchncs.de/109659289519785253) for tipping me off to this info.

 Given that my initial encounter with the sending error had been when I'd tried to reply from an alias, I naïvely thought I'd quickly located the problem.
 I then deleted the profile, manually added all the necessary Fastmail IMAP and SMTP server settings, and began trying to send from the Fastmail alias to my *@iCloud.com* address.